Glossary

 Clip Channel Plateau

-A clip channel plateau — also called a growth stall, dead zone, sub-ceiling, or algorithm floor — is the period during which a clip channel's subscriber and view count stop growing despite continued posting, typically occurring between 500 and 5,000 subscribers.
+A clip channel plateau — also called a growth stall, dead zone, or sub-ceiling — is a stretch where subscriber and view counts stop moving despite continued posting, most often somewhere between a few hundred and a few thousand subscribers.

 Related Terms